neul-labs/compere/README.md

 For a complete list of endpoints and their usage, visit the Swagger UI at `http://localhost:8000/docs` when the application is running.

 ### Making a Comparison

+When using the standalone service, you can make comparisons through the API:

 1. Create entities:
    ```bash